swordsecurity/mounty/README.md

 # Mounty: Mount all partitions for forensic analysis
 ## Features
 - Automaticly mount all partitions on an image to your current directory
+- Mounts in read-only (ro)
+- Does not allow the execution of executable binaries (NOEXEC)

 ## Prerequisites
 To run mounty, you will need the following: